If your site is not based on Danbooru, Gelbooru, Shimmie, or another already-included source file, it gets more complicated to add it.

 number containing the page number the user wants to see.

 From this, the function must return a string representing the URL to load.
-Note that you shouldn’t include the base URL / domain in that link.
-It’s recommended to use a absolute path instead.
+Note that you shouldn't include the base URL / domain in that link.
+It's recommended to use an absolute path instead.

 Example